-One of Gothamites’ favorite things to do in summer in NYC, so why not head to one of these awesome outdoor bars?
-NYC has plenty of gardens, patios and terraces serving up some of the best cocktails for your refreshment.
-We’ve already told you where to find the best rooftop bars—the non-douchey kind—and floating boat bars, but here’s our picks of the finest outdoor drinking spots for those that prefer to keep their feet on solid ground.
+One of Gothamites’ favorite things to do in summer in NYC is to take advantage of the city’s top-notch outdoor bars.
+New York has hosts of picturesque gardens, patios and terraces serving up stellar summer drinks for your refreshment.
+We’ve already told you where to find the best rooftop bars–you know, the non-douchey kind–and floating boat bars, but here are our Time Out-approved picks of the finest outdoor drinking spots for those that prefer to keep their feet on solid ground.